DodoGames7/Dodo-Bot/README.md

 You can use node.js v16 on the Bot but it will not work properly for Packages, And so, It can result in errors that comes from node.js versions being lower.

 # Credits
 Most of code belongs to me.
-You can also credit me using my tag: dodoGames#7509 in case using my code for development purposes.
+You can also credit me using my discord username: dodogames in case using my code for development purposes.
 You really agree to not to claim that you made it otherwise i may ask you to credit.
 Anything involves in violating credits (including making any bot public using this code) is not allowed.